weidi/stream2giratksip/README.md

 # stream2giratksip

-This container  handles streaming of any streamable source to Gira TKS IP Gateway
+This container  handles streaming of any streamable video source to Gira TKS IP Gateway

 ## Running with docker-compose